Should you have any unresolved queries, please contact via info@kokoasset.com or leave a message by phone. Thank you for your understanding.

 Koko Asset Management is a money management company which focuses on holding a concentrated group of securities, mainly stocks.
 In essence, we are a stock picking or “security" or "business analysis” investment service.

-The focus is on producing results over the long-term although such a long-wait may not necessarily be as long a case as suggested, given certain realities of the market.
+The focus is on pursuing long‑term outcomes although such a long-wait may not necessarily be as long a case as suggested, given certain realities of the market.
 In fact, much of this “long-term” isn’t simply a reference to length of time, but rather the ability of fully availing oneself of favourable market conditions and opportunities presented in the stock market.
+Therefore, the time spent waiting for such a 'long-term' opportunity may be greatly reduced if opportunities are presented sooner rather than later depending on how the market behaves in the future.

 It is important to be waiting with a purpose in mind and having that purpose be based on facts and actual realities of the markets, so one knows exactly why they are waiting.
 A complete answer to the question, “Why is investing long-term?”
 Is something the money manager at Koko hope’s to fully answer and provide you with facts that are useful in answering the question “why investing is a long-term process?”.